remidinishanth/scala_learnings/README.md

 * So, `non-determinism = parallel processing + mutable state`
 * To get deterministic processing, avoid the mutable state!
 * Avoiding mutable state means programming **functionally**.

+### Scala is a Unifier
+* Agile, with lightweight syntax
+* Object-Oriented
+* Functional
+* Safe and performant, with strong static typing